Anomaly and symmetry-charge flow in mixed states

 This $\mathbb{Z}_2$ structure follows from the non-commutativity of $\hat{Q}$ and $\hat{Q}_\chi$, but $[\hat{Q}, (-1)^{\hat{Q}_\chi}]=0$, leaving a $\mathbb{Z}_2$ chiral symmetry.
 Crucially, the resulting anomaly is insensitive to state purity.
 Taking the large gauge transformation to be $\hat{\mathcal F}_{\mathcal L}=\hat{\mathcal F}(2\pi)$, Eq.~\eqref{eq:flux_chi_sym} yields $\Delta\mathcal S_g\in 2\pi\mathbb Z$ for the symmetry $g=(-1)^{\hat{Q}_\chi}$, i.e., an even shift of chiral charge.
 In the zero-temperature limit this reduces to the familiar spectral-flow statement that inserting one flux quantum shifts the ground-state chiral charge by $-2$.
 The symmetry-charge flow further imposes non-perturbative constraints on the effective action.
 Writing $\mathcal S_\chi$ as the phase of the flux-inserted partition function, $\mathcal S_\chi\equiv \arg Z[a_\chi,\phi]$, Eq.~\eqref{eq:flux_chi_sym} requires that at $a_\chi=\pi$ the phase changes by an odd multiple of $\pi$ under insertion of a half flux quantum, $\frac{1}{\pi}\,\mathcal S_\chi\big|_{\phi}^{\phi+\pi}\in 2\mathbb Z+1.$ This constitutes a mixed-state generalization of anomaly inflow~\cite{callan1985npb}, as it reduces to the Chern-Simons term in the zero-temperature limit: Keeping only terms linear in the gauge fields \cite{deser1997prl,dunne1997prl} gives $\mathcal S_\chi=\frac{\mathrm{ch}}{\pi}a_\chi\phi$, with $\mathrm{ch}\in 2\mathbb Z+1$ fixed by the flow above, where $a_\chi=\oint A^\chi$ is the temporal $U_\chi(1)$ flux; viewing the spatial manifold $S^1$ as the boundary of a disk $D$ makes the corresponding Chern--Simons form explicit, $\mathcal S_\chi=\frac{\mathrm{ch}}{\pi}\int_{S^1\times D}\epsilon^{\mu\nu\rho}A^\chi_\mu \partial_\nu A_\rho$, so that the boundary anomaly on $S^1$ is canceled by bulk inflow \cite{callan1985npb}.
 We confirm these predictions numerically in Fig.~\ref{fig:masslessDirac_finiteT}(b).

 For comparison, we compute the chiral current non-conservation Eq.~\eqref{eq:chiral_anomaly}, which generically receives thermal contributions.
-Using the lattice symmetry operator in Eq.~\eqref{eq:lattice_chiral}, we obtain the following exact result in the thermodynamic limit~\cite{FN_sm},
+Using the lattice chiral-symmetry operator in Eq.~\eqref{eq:lattice_chiral}, we obtain, to linear order in $A$ and in the thermodynamic limit~\cite{FN_sm},

 The coefficient $\mathcal C(\beta)$ is non-universal and depends on microscopic details [Fig.~\ref{fig:masslessDirac_finiteT}(c)]: for $\tfrac{\pi}{4}\beta\gg 1$, $\mathcal C(\beta)=-\tfrac{1}{\pi}$, matching the continuum result \eqref{eq:chiral_anomaly}, whereas for $\tfrac{\pi}{4}\beta\ll 1$ one finds $\mathcal C(\beta)\sim -\tfrac{1}{4}\beta$.
 Thus, unlike symmetry-charge flow, current non-conservation need not furnish a robust finite-temperature anomaly diagnostic.